Project Category and Options

 Select this option if you are going to deploy your application to a cloud platform such as CloudBees, Cloud Foundry, Heroku or OpenShift.
 See also, Working with Cloud Platforms.

-Specify an SDK
+Project SDK Specify an SDK (JDK) for your project.

-If the necessary JDK is already defined in IntelliJ IDEA, select it from the list.
 Otherwise, click New and select JDK.
 Then, in the dialog that opens, select the installation folder of the desired JDK.
-(By this time, the corresponding JDK must already be installed on your computer.) |
+(By this time, the corresponding JDK must already be installed on your computer.)

-Specify your cloud user account.
+Account Specify your cloud user account.

-If the corresponding user account is already registerd in IntelliJ IDEA, select it from the list.
-Otherwise, click New, select the cloud platfrom and specify your user account settings in the dialog that opens. |
+Otherwise, click New, select the cloud platfrom and specify your user account settings in the dialog that opens.

-Cloud platform-specific application settings.
+Application Cloud platform-specific application settings.

 CloudBees and Cloud Foundry.
 IntelliJ IDEA will create a sample Java web application which you'll be able to deploy to the cloud and run straight away.